-There are very few queer Black novelists writing own voices stories, and very few Black male novelists writing contemporary stories.
+There are very few queer Black novelists writing their own stories, and very few Black male novelists writing contemporary stories.
 Things We Couldn’t Say (Sept 2021) is a novel about a bisexual Black boy finding first love, and facing the return of the mother who abandoned his preacher family when he was nine.
 In honor of Pride Month (and our excitement on this title filling a huge gap in YA literature), we’re proud to feature Jay Coles as the June Guest Editor.

 Coles is an acclaimed voice in YA fiction: 2018’s Black Lives Matter-inspired stand-alone, Tyler Johnson Was Here, received starred reviews from Booklist and School Library Journal, and was an Entertainment Weekly Most Anticipated Book of the Year.